Camera-trapping along the Argut River

 Sergei Spitsyn, a long-time partner and ranger at Altaisky State Nature Reserve, just returned from an expedition along the lower and middle Argut River.
 With the participation of two residents from the nearby village of Inegen, he had set camera traps in likely locations to learn more about what animals still inhabit the area.
 The camera traps are part of a larger project funded by The Altai Project, Altai Assistance Project, Snow Leopard Conservancy and by UNDP/GEF and WWF in the Altai-Sayan Ecoregion.

-Although the camera trappers hadn’t expected to find any snow leopard along the lower and even middle stretches of the Argut River, they did capture 1000+ images of many other animals.
+Although the camera trappers hadn’t expected to find any snow leopards along the lower and even middle stretches of the Argut River, they did capture 1000+ images of many other animals.

 In addition to that curious mountain goat, they also glimpsed red maral deer, Altai snowcock (bird pictured below), lynx, bears, foxes, and other creatures.

-I’m really excited to see future images as the team works its way upriver.
+We are really excited to see future images as the team works its way upriver.
 An important but easily overlooked step in wildlife conservation is knowing what is in need of protection.
-Using camera traps is a great and scientifically-reliable way to survey habitats.
-And it’s immensely gratifying, as many of these species are often elusive and shy around humans (with good reason!).
+Careful use of camera trap studies is a great and scientifically-reliable way to survey habitats.
+It’s also immensely gratifying, as many of these species are often elusive and shy around humans (with good reason!).